luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

 ## Sorting Algorithms
 ### In-place algorithm
+Is an algorithm that does not need an extra space and produces an output in the same memory that contains the data by transforming the input ‘in-place’.
+However, a small constant extra space used for variables is allowed.

 ### Stable vs Unstable algorithm
 An **Stable** algorithm preserves the order or records with equal keys, if not, it's **Unstable**.